Empowering you to let go of food rules & reconnect with your body’s internal wisdom

 Hi, I’m Shelby

-However, I also understand that when it comes to struggling with an eating disorder, the healing journey isn’t easy or straightforward.
-But, I’m convinced that by restoring a healthy relationship with food and our bodies can help pave the way for transformation in all aspects of life.
+When it comes to struggling with an eating disorder, the healing journey isn’t easy or straightforward.
+However, I’m convinced that by restoring a healthy relationship with food and our bodies can help pave the way for transformation in all aspects of life.

 That’s why I became a dietitian – to help people break free from the cycle of guilt and anxiety surrounding food choices so they can live their best life.

 Nutrition counseling will provide you with the knowledge and skills you need to make informed decisions about your diet without judgment or shame.
-Together we’ll work on making sense of your individual needs for nourishment and fuel while addressing any underlying issues or habits that might be getting in your way.
+Together we’ll work on making sense of your individual nutrition needs while addressing any underlying beliefs and past experiences that may be making it hard to have a peaceful relationship with food.

 Eating Disorder diagnoses I work with: